stefaweb/volumio-plugins-radio_fip/README.md

 Please refer to the Volumio Plugin Manager documentation for installation instructions.

+The plugin can also be installed manually.
+Refer to the Volumio documentation for instructions.

 ## Installation example

 The following example shows how to install, activate, check information, restart and remove the plugin using the **Volumio Plugin Manager**.